DaMarcus Beasley: How a Fort Wayne kid broke barriers and reached soccer’s peak

 While his straight-line speed isn't what it used to be, his balance and agility are still elite, as is his soccer brain.
 Beasley has a knack for finding the right spots in possession and is never out of place defensively.
 Toss in his experience and leadership and it's easy to see why the Dynamo felt it was important to have Beasley back for a team hoping to improve on the defensive side of the ball in 2019.

-INTERNATIONAL: Run-DMB burst onto the world soccer scene in 1999 when he won the Silver Ball at that year's U-17 World Cup, combining with Landon Donovan to form a dynamic attack.
+INTERNATIONAL: Run-DMB burst onto the world soccer scene in 1999 when he won the Silver Ball at that year's Under-17 World Cup, combining with Landon Donovan to form a dynamic attack.
 He went on to translate that talent to the full US national team, having racked up 123 caps as a winger and left back for the US from 2001 to 2015.
 He's the first American to play in four World Cups (2014, 2010, 2006 and 2002), appearing in 11 career matches at the tournament, tied for second-most in U.S. history.
-Appeared in at least one game for the US every year for 15 consecutive years (2001-15).
-His 123 caps are the fifth-most in USMNT history, and also has the 8th most assists (13), and is tied for the 9th most goals (17).
-Regionally, he won four CONCACAF Gold Cup titles: 2002, 2005, 2007, 2013 and captained the United States at the 2013 Gold Cup
+He appeared in at least one game for the US every year for 15 consecutive years (2001-15).
+His 124 caps are the fifth-most in USMNT history, and he also has the 8th most assists (13), and is tied for the 9th most goals (17).
+Regionally, he won four CONCACAF Gold Cup titles: 2002, 2005, 2007, 2013 and captained the United States at the 2013 Gold Cup.